 Seven reasons why Rafael da Silva will always be loved by Man Utd fans

-Rafael might not be remembered as one of the best Manchester United players of all time, but he’ll certainly go down as one of the most popular.
+Rafael might not be remembered as one of the greatest Manchester United players of all time, but he’ll definitely go down as one of the most popular.

 The defender joined United in 2008 along with twin brother Fabio and spent seven years at Old Trafford before signing for Lyon in 2015.